apostrophecms/passport-bridge/README.md

 `accessToken` and `refreshToken`.

 Access tokens can expire.
-If the access token expires and the strategy you are using supports OAuth refresh tokens, you can ask Apostrophe to refresh it:
+If the access token expires and the strategy you are using supports OAuth refresh tokens (not OIDC), you can ask Apostrophe to refresh it:

 ```javascript
 // Passing in the existing refresh token is optional, but avoids an extra database call